 With everyone perfecting their instruments, more established bands would start to recruit the band members.
 At the age of 16, Ricky Dread landed a gig at the Holiday Inn with the Sixth Revelations band.
 From that point on his life in Jamaica got easier.
 Playing in the hotel, he had to play all genres of music and that was when schooling really began.
 He stayed on the hotel circuit for several years until Hurricane Gilbert happened in 1988.

 After the hurricane, the hotel scene was slow in Montego Bay so he went to Negril to play in a band called Indika, which was a whole new experience.
 The band would not be playing with cover artists but backing the artists that recorded the songs.
 He played with all the top reggae artists of that time, such as Gregory Isaacs, I-Threes, Mighty Diamonds, and Toots Hibbert, among others.
 Playing with Indika Band was fun but when his brothers called and asked him to go to America and play with them, he dropped everything and moved to the USA.

 RickyDread has played in Bonafide reggae band with his brothers for almost half of his life, touring Japan, Australia, and New Zealand and finally settling on the Las Vegas Strip.

 Although he loved to perform, Ricky Dread’s lifelong dream was music production.
 He has spent the last 10 years working in production including with many of the top Hawaiian artists.

 December 2014 “A Reggae Reggae Christmas with Ricky Dread and Friends” was released, followed by the “Don’t Panic” riddim in 2016.
-He is currently in the studio working on his next album “One Love ‘N’ Rockers” and a remixed version of “A Reggae Reggae Christmas” containing new tracks and revamped originals.
+He is currently in the studio working on several different projects, one of them being an instrumental album due to be released early 2019.

 Ricky spends a lot of time working on engineering and production for other artists so life is never quiet for this talented producer.